TinaL5/portfolio/index.md

   </div>

   <div class="row">
-  <p style="text-align:center; color:#9299a6;">Interested in the evolution of communication within digital spaces.
+  <p style="text-align:center; color:#9299a6;"><b>Interested in the evolution of communication within digital spaces.
 Experience in human-computer interaction for learning and performance.
-Through linguistic and psychological lenses, explore language and feedback loops within systems for knowledge sharing.
+Through linguistic and psychological lenses, explore language and feedback loops within systems for knowledge sharing.</b>
     </div>

   <br>